ferryatm/ferryatm.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-F37626?logo=Jupyter)](https://github.com/ferryatm/Customer-Churn-Prediction-Home-Credit-Default-Risk-Dataset/blob/main/Documents/Notebook.ipynb)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-2F9176?logo=GitHub)](https://github.com/ferryatm/Customer-Churn-Prediction-Home-Credit-Default-Risk-Dataset)

-<div style="text-align: justify">Through an in-depth analysis of churned customer data, we successfully identified the profiles of customers more likely to leave the service, the key factors influencing churn decisions, and the critical moments when customers are most likely to discontinue their subscriptions.
+<div style="text-align: justify">Through an in-depth analysis of churned customer data, we successfully identified the profiles of customers more likely to leave the service, the key factors influencing churn decisions, and also the critical moments when customers are most likely to discontinue their subscriptions.
 These findings can be leveraged to develop more effective retention strategies.</div>
 <br>
 <center><img src="images/Exploratory Data Analysis Churn Analysis.png"/></center>
 <br>